For the complete documentation index, see llms.txt.

 Even if your credit score has not yet taken a major hit, gambling debt affects your debt-to-income (DTI) ratio, which lenders use to evaluate your ability to take on new debt.
 DTI is calculated by dividing your total monthly debt payments by your gross monthly income.

-Most mortgage lenders prefer a DTI ratio below 36%, with no more than 28% going toward housing costs.
-If gambling has led you to accumulate significant debt, your DTI ratio may disqualify you from getting a mortgage, auto loan, or other credit even if your credit score is still decent.
+Some mortgage underwriting standards use DTI thresholds to evaluate whether a borrower can afford new debt.
+For example, Fannie Mae's selling guide says manually underwritten loans generally have a maximum total DTI ratio of 36% of stable monthly income.
+If gambling has led you to accumulate significant debt, your DTI ratio may make it harder to qualify for a mortgage, auto loan, or other credit even if your credit score is still decent.

 This is one of the hidden financial impacts of gambling that people often do not discover until they apply for a major loan and are denied or offered unfavorable terms.